iamfortune/Technical-Article-Guideline-Template/README.md

 ![article summary](img/article-description.png)

+*It's important to note that article descriptions are usually added to your blog post when you publish it.
+So you don't have to worry about adding it to your article.*

 ## Article Title

 An article title is the name you give your article.
 This is the first thing a reader sees when they come across your article - the TITLE. it should be catchy and describe your article.